You must be born again. But what does that mean? Does anything result from rebirth? Or do we just stay the same?

-Ti.
+Titus.
 3:5 that God saved us by “washing of regeneration and the renewal of the Holy Spirit.”
 Washing seems to be spiritual washing of the heart and soul, just as renewal by the Spirit is done to the heart and soul, not to the outward body, as in taking a bath.
 This is a spiritual bath for the soul.

 Jesus said that unless someone who has been born of water and Spirit cannot enter the kingdom of God (John 3:5).
 Here water seems to indicate baptism (see v.
 22), but there are two interpretations.

 Some take this water to mean physical water at the physical birth, the embryonic fluid.
 One needs to be born the first time and the second time before one can enter the kingdom.